Tom94/ttt/README.md

 ## How it was made

-I wanted to test o3-mini's coding ability and this seemed like a fun way to do it.
+I wanted to play around with AI-assisted coding and creating **ttt** seemed like a fun way to do it.
 Ergo: this project was mostly written by AI, with me stepping in just to fix a bug here and there, but mostly just prompting away.
 It's amazing how far AI has come!